acezen3d/AzStandardShadersDocument/README.md

 Fortunately, `Material Editor` v3.3.0 has officially added support for the Unity's shader keywords, more info about [Shader Keywords](https://docs.unity3d.com/Manual/shader-keywords.html).
 This allows us to turn different features into keywords to enable and disable them. ~~In addition, we can also make some selective calculations, such as the keywords added in v2.2.0.~~ The only downside to doing this is that it will cause more shader variants to be compiled and the size of the mod will be larger, but Unity will choose different variants at runtime based on the keywords to save performance, which is a typical space-for-time treatment.
 Of course it also helps me maintain the code, after all I don't have to do feature combinations.

-Based on the benefits of the shader keyword described above, I merge out the tessellation variant shaders introduced in v1.1.0, add `TESSELLATION` and `DISPLACEMENT` keywords to enable or disable the corresponding features.
+Based on the benefits of the shader keyword described above, I merged out the tessellation variant shaders introduced in v1.1.0, added `TESSELLATION` and `DISPLACEMENT` keywords to enable or disable the corresponding features.

+### Version 3.x -> 4.x
+I saved `ShadowIntensity` from the void, which is an undo of the removal of `ShadowIntensity` and `ShadowlessColor` in [Version 1.x -\> 2.x](#version-1x---2x).
+That's what many people want and the only reason for this upgrade, for the control logic of `ShadowIntensity` may be more intuitive for users.
+In order not to break light settings like the intensity and range, I didn't save `ShadowlessColor`, let it be in the void forever.
+The reason we can do this is because I found a way to solve the rendering problem mentioned in [Version 1.x -\> 2.x](#version-1x---2x).
+And now Az Standard shaders support shadow control in all lighting situations, this includes the following lighting keywords: POINT, SPOT, DIRECTIONAL, POINT_COOKIE, DIRECTIONAL_COOKIE.

 ## Known Issues
 - ~~`Material Editor` used a sRGB color space uncompressed normal map as the default value for normal map properties, which is wrong.
 But I can't make a normal map property defaults with an explicit texture, because this will ruin `Material Editor`'s optimization mechanism for texture sharing between shaders.
 Therefore, remember to assign an empty normal map to any unassigned normal map properties.~~ Thanks to `Rikki Balboa`, `Material Editor` has now been fixed (https://github.com/IllusionMods/KK_Plugins/releases/tag/v253) to provide correct default texture for normal maps and automatically convert OpenGL normal maps.